NICMx/Jool/en/usr-flags-pool4.md

 Max Iterations is explained [here](pool4.html#algorithm-performance).

-Its default is a reasonable generic value that attempts to find a reasonable balance between packet drops and runtime performance.
+Its default is a generic value that attempts to find a reasonable balance between packet drops and runtime performance.
 It is computed as follows:

 - If the set has less than 128k transport addresses, Max Iterations defaults to 1024 (ie. `128k / 128`).
 - If the set has something between 128k and 1024k transport addresses, Max Iterations defaults to `number of transport addresses / 128`.